 Photofeeler, a Boulder, Colorado startup, researches LinkedIn and other social media profile pictures.
 Because of this, they’re a fountain of evidence-based LinkedIn profile picture tips.

-Beyond that, they have created a system that lets you quickly assess your profile picture’s effectiveness by collecting information from live viewers.
+Beyond that, they have a system that lets you assess your profile picture’s effectiveness.
+It collects information from live viewers.

 Feedback on Profile Pictures

-As a result, you can use Photofeeler to get feedback on three essential career factors:
+As a result, you can use Photofeeler to get feedback on 3 essential career factors:

 1. Likeability.